Battle of Kiev (1941): Attempted Soviet retreat

 Many of the Red Army forces' efforts to break out of encirclement were made in a chaotic and unplanned manner.
 Most of these efforts had no organization and were accompanied with heavy casualties.
 The attempts to break the encirclement were generally made by a mass of infantry with little artillery support.
 However, the numerical superiority was often high enough that their efforts were not always fruitless.
-The attack of the Red Army forces from the east on 18 September partially split the German defense and penetrated to one kilometer from Rumny.
-At this time, Rumny was the headquarters of Panzer Group 2.
+The attack of the Red Army forces from the east on 18 September partially split the German defense and penetrated to one kilometer from Romny.
+At this time, Romny was the headquarters of Panzer Group 2.
 Against the attack of two tank brigades, two rifle divisions and one or two cavalry divisions of the Red Army, Guderian had only two battalions of the 10th Motorized Infantry Division and a few anti-aircraft guns.
-The Soviet Air Force was able to gain local superiority, and targeted Rumny with its heavy bombers.
+The Soviet Air Force was able to gain local superiority, and targeted Romny with its heavy bombers.
 Guderian requested help from the 14th Division of the Panzer Group 1 and ordered the transfer of a part of the SS Das Reich and 4th Panzer divisions from the inner ring to this location.
-The arrival of the SS division on 19 and 4 September Panzer launching a counterattack from the south prevented the loss of Rumny to the Soviets.
-Despite holding Rumny, Guderian moved his headquarters to Konotop.
+The arrival of the SS division on 19 September and the 4th Panzer Division launching a counterattack from the south prevented the loss of Romny to the Soviets.
+Despite holding Romny, Guderian moved his headquarters to Konotop.

-Elsewhere, the encircled forces in the east of Piryatin launched a powerful attack against the positions of the German 35th Infantry Regiment of the 25th Infantry Division and by defeating them, temporarily broke the German line.
+Elsewhere, the encircled forces east of Priyatin launched a powerful attack against the positions of the German 35th Infantry Regiment of the 25th Infantry Division and by defeating them, temporarily broke the German line.
 The Panzer regiment of the 9th Panzer Division covered this breach with a successful counterattack.
 On the morning of 21 September, the attacks of the Red Army against the center of the 239th Infantry Division of the German XI Army Corps front line not only caused a deep breach but also surrounded the German 372nd Infantry Regiment.
 Lieutenant General Joachim von Kurtzfleisch, commander of the XI Army Corps, ordered a small force to be sent to this point from three other directions.
 At the same time, another breakthrough was achieved, this time on the left flank of the German 125th division of this Corps.
 These breaches caused the front line of the units to be mixed up and created a confused situation for the forces of both armies; noting that, a German soldier wrote in his memoirs: "Often one does not understand who is surrounded; Bolsheviks or us!"